This is an Atkins "Round Top" #2 shelf clock, circa 1873, inside what's known in our family as the "clock hanger."

 This is a tambour clock, a very common style for mantle or shelf clocks.
 I've got a bunch of these things.

 This one is a Hamilton, which was more famous as a quality American watchmaker.
 The movement is marked West Germany.
 Outside of that, I don't know much about it.
-At the moment it's not running, but I'm hopeful it'll be an easy fix.
+Runs but won't run for a full week and I don't feel like doing a twice-weekly wind.

 I worked for Wards twice and have a conflicted relationship with them: I think of them as a 3-legged, one-eyed dog, lovable but flawed.
 They splapped their name on an awful lot of medicore products, along with some good stuff.
 I tend to pick things up here and there with the M-W name if I find them interesting.